CosmicMist/GitTask-2-Person-C/README.md

-RANDOM NUMBER GENERATOR!!!
+Numboy

-- Generates a random number between two values -
+randomly generates a random number between a big boy and a small boy inclusively

-1) Type in your lower range value
+1) type a small integer
-2) Type in your higher range value
+2) type a big integer
-3) It should generate a random number between the two values!!
+3) enjoy